johndwells/Minimee/README.md

 ## New for 2.x:

 * Hooks for 3rd party integration (see [Minimee+LESS](https://github.com/johndwells/Minimee-LESS), [MSMinimee](https://github.com/johndwells/MSMinimee))
-* ALL settings can be specified via config or extension, and then overridden at the tag level
+* ALL settings can be specified via config or extension, _as well as_ via tag parameters
 * Path & URL settings can now be relative to site
-* New `exp:minimee:link` tag returns just the URL to your minimee'd asset
+* New `exp:minimee:url` tag returns just the URL to your minimee'd asset
-* Removal of `combine=` and `minify=`, in favor of settings per asset type
 * Disable or override the URLs which are prepended to image & @import paths in CSS
 * New `priority=""` parameter allows you to queue assets into a specific order
 * For EE2.4 and above, assets are queue'd **after** the `exp:minimee:display` tag is parsed